Connecticut Expands Energy Sub-Metering

+That is all about to change.
 Last year, the Legislature passed Public Act 13-298, which expands sub-metering to:

 - commercial, industrial, multifamily residential or multiuse buildings where the electric power or thermal energy is provided by a Class I Renewable Energy Source or a Combined Heat and Power system, or

 - in any other location as approved by the Public Utilities Regulatory Authority (“PURA”) where sub-metering promotes the state's energy goals.

 On July 14, 2014, PURA issued a Draft Interim Decision proposing new rules for sub-metering where there is no on-site generation.
 (Rules for sub-metering sites with generation will be issued following further proceedings.)
 The new rules, if adopted, will provide: